The roots of type 1 and type 2 diabetes are diverse. But can the same herb help with the treatment of both conditions?

 Psychoactive THC with autoimmune diabetes was the subject of testing on mice back in 2001, treating the mice with 150mg/ kg of THC.
 The results showed a remarkable decline in loss of pancreatic insulin, as well as much lower instances of hyperglycemia and inflammation.

 Moderate inflammation indicates that the immune system is concealed, reducing pancreas damage.
 On the other hand, 150mg/kg of THC is quite a lot.
 Luckily, non-psychoactive CBD is also a perspective.

 A study from 2008 confirmed that CBD stalled insulitis and lowered the inflammation.
 Also, it gave the impression of shifting the immune response from pro-inflammatory to anti-inflammatory.

 This preliminary adjusts the immune imbalance that induces autoimmune diseases.
 Although human trials in type 1 diabetes are still yet to happen, animal models clearly show that cannabis isn’t something to be ignored.

 Unlike type 1 diabetes (an autoimmune condition), type 2 diabetes is due to inferior carbohydrate metabolism, where the body is overwhelmed by sugars.

 In order to decrease high blood sugar levels, the pancreas has to produce even more insulin and becomes exhausted.
-The sugars are stored in fat cells, who no longer respond to the hormone due to the attacks.
+The sugars are stored in fat cells, which no longer respond to the hormone due to the attacks.